 Validation Checklist

-To help you validate your WordPress site, here is a quick list:
+To help you validate your WordPress site, here is a quick checklist:

 - Validate HTML/XHTML